 If you would like to get involved with VU MAPS, sign up here online for one of our training sessions.

 Want to be certified as a MAPS Gatekeeper?
 Do your students or your peers often come to you for help?
-If you are a faculty member, teaching assistant, resident advisor, organization officer, or if you are just someone who would like more extensive training,the two hour training is recommended.
+If you are a faculty member, teaching assistant, resident advisor, organization officer, staff member, or if you are just someone who would like training,the two hour training is recommended.

-In the two hour session, you will have the opportunity to learn suicide statistics, warning signs and risk factors, and suicide myths.
+In this training, you will have the opportunity to learn suicide statistics, warning signs and risk factors, and suicide myths.
 You will also get intensive training on how you can help, including providing referrals to campus and community resources.
 Throughout the training, you will get to participate in experiential exercises designed to increase your understanding of individuals in crisis.
 Such experience will assist you in identifying students in need, as well as provide tools for engaging a student who may be depressed, angry, hopeless, or withdrawn.
 To increase your comfort in a potential crisis situation, you will have the opportunity to practice your newly acquired skills in multiple role plays facilitated by your PCC trainers.